“Why can’t the clients just show up! I’m really good at what I do — I hate feeling like I have to convince them to hire me. I hate marketing!”

 #3 – You take photos of your flowers, your stellar events, your cakes and share them online.

-#4 – You go so far above and beyond for your clients that they are can’t resist telling everyone they know about the crazy lengths to which you go to make them happy, like Derek Sivers did with CD Baby.
+#4 – You go so far above and beyond for your clients that they are can’t resist telling everyone they know about the crazy lengths to which you go to make them happy.

 #5 – You show up in places where your clients congregate (bridal shows, hair salons, tattoo parlors, wherever) and engage with people in a way that easily has them asking, “So what do you do?”